amitxv/PC-Tuning/docs/physical-setup.md

     - Enabling [message signaled interrupts](/docs/post-install.md#message-signaled-interrupts) on devices may resolve the software related causes of IRQ sharing but the purpose of checking this now is to resolve the hardware related causes

-- Avoid daisy-chaining power cables
+- Avoid daisy-chaining power cables anywhere

 - Bufferbloat is a cause of high latency and jitter in packet-switched networks caused by excess buffering of packets.
 [Measure](https://www.waveform.com/tools/bufferbloat) and [minimize](https://www.bufferbloat.net/projects/bloat/wiki/What_can_I_do_about_Bufferbloat) it

     - See [How to test your Internet Ping](https://support.netduma.com/support/solutions/articles/16000074717-how-to-test-your-internet-ping)

-- Tape the end of loose power cables to reduce the risk of shorting components
+- Tape the end of loose power cables to reduce the risk of short-circuiting components

 ## Cooling